-(Dote: When filling the fresh water system remember to check that the water source is suitable for use as drinking water and, if you are using a hose pipe or water carrier, that it is also made from nontoxic materials (preferably food quality material).
+If you are using a hose pipe or water carrier, check that it is made from nontoxic materials (preferably food quality material).
 All Swift Group caravan water systems have been designed around a pump fitted within the caravan.
-This pump draws water from an external source, to provide water pressure within the caravan, whenever it is switched on and water is available. () Note: Before winter storage the water system must be completely drained (see winterisation / storage in the maintenance section).
+This pump draws water from an external source, to provide water pressure within the caravan, whenever it is switched on and water is available.

+() Note: Before winter storage the water system must be completely drained (see winterisation / storage in the maintenance section).